Dr Marcia Vera Espinoza

 - Refugee Resettlement in Latin America

 This research explores the experiences of resettlement of a group of Palestinian and Colombian refugees in Chile and Brazil.
 The study reviews refugee resettlement as a durable solution in Latin American countries, while exploring the daily experiences of resettled refugees.
 Through extensive qualitative-driven mixed-methods research with two communities in two countries, the research explores some of the multiple scales, dimensions and spaces where the resettlement experience unfolds.
-The findings of the research revealed that the integration of resettled refugees in Chile and Brazil involves a constant (re)negotiation of access, identities and agency, within a context of social and structural constraints.
+The findings of the research reveal that the integration of resettled refugees in Chile and Brazil involves a constant (re)negotiation of access, identities and agency, within a context of social and structural constraints.
 Within the context of this research, I keep analysing the development of resettlement in emergent host countries as well as other complementary refugee protection solutions in Latin America.

 - Migration Governance